 The exact cause of eczema is not known.
 In some cases, it may be inherited, and in others it can be triggered by an allergy or sensitivity.
-Most babies eventually grow out of eczema but speak to your doctor if you think your child has eczema for guidance and support.
+Most babies eventually grow out of eczema but speak to your GP or nurse if you think your child has eczema for guidance and support.

 Tips for treating eczema in babies

 Moisturise – Keep your child’s skin well moisturised with an unperfumed moisturiser.
 You may wish to do this a couple of times a day, for example, when you feed or change your baby.